 Plan from the sofa

-A good place to start when you’re looking to buy a new kitchen in lockdown is to use the range of virtual planning tools for planning your new kitchen, bedroom or bathroom online.
+A good place to start when you’re wondering ‘how do you buy a new kitchen in lockdown?’
+Use the range of virtual planning tools for planning your new kitchen, bedroom or bathroom online.
 Try these:

 Online kitchen planning tools to use at home

 Virtual bathroom planners